education.vic.gov.au

 If a teacher’s assessment of an EAL student against the English achievement standards places the student well below their peers, and the student still requires substantial support in learning English as an additional language, then teachers should continue to use the EAL standards.

-The progress of students who have not yet reached an achievement standard can be reported using a Reporting ResourceExternal Link developed by the department.
+The progress of students who have not yet reached an achievement standard can be reported using a departmental Reporting ResourceExternal Link .
 It will allow teachers and schools to use the Beginning (.1) and Consolidating (.2) proficiency levels for assessment and reporting purposes.
-These additional levels allow schools to demonstrate that EAL students are making satisfactory progress in learning English as an additional language before they reach the achievement standards described in the EAL curriculum.
+These additional levels allow schools to assess whether EAL students are making satisfactory progress in learning English as an additional language before they reach the achievement standards described in the EAL curriculum.

 It is not appropriate for an EAL student to be assessed against the English standards in one mode, such as Speaking and Listening, and the EAL standards in other modes.
 While the oral language proficiency of an EAL student may appear to correspond to that of their peers, the demands of the curriculum become more complex as students progress through the year levels, and these students can struggle to cope with the academic requirements of the English curriculum.

-Once an EAL student has reached the end of their respective A, B or C pathway and achieved the standard in all three language modes of Speaking and Listening, Reading and Viewing and Writing, they can be transferred to the Victorian Curriculum F-10 English for assessment and reporting purposes.
+Once an EAL student has reached the end of their respective A, B or C pathway and achieved the standard in all 3 language modes of Speaking and Listening, Reading and Viewing, and Writing, they can be transferred to the Victorian Curriculum F–10 English for assessment and reporting purposes.

 Resources